J-Kol/AE/03_measurements/02_velocity/02_wood_experiment/readme.md

-The data of some diffrent woods(the senors are 10 cm apart)
+The data of some diffrent woods(the sensors are 10 cm apart)